rohan-s-atl/basis/README.md

 ### Market Intelligence

-Recona includes live market regime features from VIX, SPY trend, and 10-year yield data.
+Basis includes live market regime features from VIX, SPY trend, and 10-year yield data.
 These regime encodings are injected into prediction features and surfaced in the UI so forecasts can be read alongside broader market conditions.

 The API exposes typed FastAPI endpoints across the intelligence workflow: